 If you’re faced with dozens or even a couple hundred wine choices at the grocery store, and you’ve got one entire Alexander Hamilton burning a hole in your pocket, here are four ways to help identify a great value in the crowd:

 Look, it happens to all of us: you find this wine for under ten bucks that looks like it may be a killer bargain, and when you pop that cork you discover you just made an investment in grape-flavored ass juice.
 No judgment here.
-Trader… Read More »Five Amazing Hacks For That Crappy Wine You Just Bought
+Trader… Read More »5 Amazing Wine Hacks For That Crappy Wine You Just Bought

 Why did I stop?
 Was it an emotional evolution into Enlightened Malehood?
 My gradual, social progress into becoming Sensitive Man Bun Guy?
 No, not at all.
 I’ve tried to get my hair to do that and it won’t.